 Increasingly, parents around the country are getting arrested for allowing their teenagers to drink at home.
-A
+A New Rochelle

 Dr. Marsha Rosenbaum, a mother of four who is a leading expert on teens and alcohol and other drugs, is concerned about the trend of prosecuting parents.
 "Whether you agree with the New Rochellecouple's strategy or not, clearly their motivation was keeping their daughter and her friends safe," said Dr. Rosenbaum.
 "I ask those who criticize them: would you prefer your son or daughter spending New Year's drinking in the park or in their cars, and then driving home?"